ezsystems/commerce-documentation/docs/guide/payment/payment_faq.md

 }
 ```

-## The redirection from the Shop to the Paygate fails because of an execution timeout
+## The redirection from the shop to the paygate fails because of an execution timeout

-It could happen that during the encryption of the transaction data, the PHP process runs into an execution timeout.
-This would occur after clicking the "Buy now" button at the order summary page.
-The exception in the AJAX Response would look like:
+During the encryption of the transaction data the PHP process can run into an execution timeout.
+This can occur after clicking the **Buy now** button at the order summary page.
+The exception in the AJAX Response can look like this:

 ```
 Exception message: